The heart of who we are

 Our essential goals have been intact since 1945, when our founders, having sustained spinal cord injury, returned to Ontario from the Second World War and rejected institutionalization as their lot in life.
 That spirit of moving boldly forward, of living the life you choose in spite of overwhelming challenges, characterizes our charity today, thanks to our active, caring community.

 People with spinal cord injury living the life they choose in a fully inclusive Ontario.

-We deliver and champion excellence in service, support and advocacy for people with spinal cord injury.
+We deliver and champion excellence in service, support and advocacy for and with people with spinal cord injury.

 Peer to peer.
 Strength to strength.

 These few words of our new tagline capture the core of SCIO, as our Peer Support Program brings peers together to share insights and experience from injury to recovery to rehab to achieving personal life goals.
 The challenging journey of life with a spinal cord injury is a complex and surprising one, with each day bringing new ways to move from strength to strength.

 We follow our founders’ lead every day as we work to increase the health, mobility and options of those living with spinal cord injury all across this province.
 It’s a profoundly important job that is accomplished through an unwavering commitment to the person behind the injury, and by maintaining active relationships with the people and communities we serve and work alongside.